Center for Gender and Intercultural Studies (CGIS) BYLAWS

 The Board will consist of the Director, Associate Director, six faculty members at-large; faculty members who represent self-governing academic programs/groups; and professional staff or faculty representatives from functionally related campus offices or programs.
 The Director makes recommendations regarding Center Board member appointments to the Provost, who is responsible for approving and formally appointing members.
 Each Center Board member shall have one vote.
 The Board will also include ex-officio members who serve in a consultative role.

 - At-large members will include at least one representative from each School.
 All at-large members should have demonstrated interest and/or expertise in the mission and goals of the Center.
 At-large members will serve staggered, 3 year terms.
 At the completion of the term, at-large members may be reappointed if nominated and recommended by the Bylaws & Nominating Committee and the Director.

-- Self-governing academic programs/groups include Africana Studies, Women’s Studies, Latino and Latin American Studies, Native American Studies, Asian and Middle Eastern Studies, Jewish Studies, LGBTQ Committee, and the Anarchist Studies Initiative.
+- Self-governing academic programs/groups include Africana Studies; Women’s, Gender, and Sexuality Studies; Latinx Studies; Native American Studies; Asian and Middle Eastern Studies; Jewish Studies; the Sexual Orientation Gender Identity and Expression (SOGIE) Committee, and the Anarchist Studies Initiative.
 Self-governing committees are autonomous, with their own established operating structures and/or budgets.
 The director shall be ex-officio of the self-governing committees and shall facilitate the work of these committees.